brechtbilliet/brechtbilliet.github.io/_posts/2017-06-07-scalable-react-architecture.md

 ---

 ## Introduction
 Most of the people that know me, might consider me an "angular-guy".
-It's a fact that I'm pretty much in love with the framework (since Angular 2), so people might be surprised that this arcticle is actually about React.
+It's a fact that I'm pretty much in love with Google his [Angular framework](http://angular.io) (since Version 2 at least), so people might be surprised that this arcticle is actually about Facebook's framework: [React](https://facebook.github.io/react/).
 Anyway, I consider myself an application-developer and would encourage everyone to keep an open mind.

-One of the things that I like most about angular is the fact that it gives us an all-in-one solution to create large-scale applications in a very opiniated way.
+One of the things that I personally like most about angular is the fact that it gives us an **all-in-one solution** to create large-scale applications in a very opiniated way.
 The angular-CLI is a great way to avoid a huge project-setup and the angular module-principles make code-decoupling a breeze.
-On the other hand, when using angular, we are bound to a framework and it's harder to draw outside of the lines.
+On the other hand, when using angular, we are **bound to a framework** and it's harder to draw outside of the lines.

-At the time of writing, I'm freelancing for a company called Showpad.
+At the time of writing, I'm freelancing for a company called [Showpad](http://www.showpad.com).
 Showpad is a success-story of a scale-up that made its way across the globe.
-At the time of writing, Showpad is using Angular +4 in various projects.
+They have a great atmosphere and an awesome engineering-team, and at the time of writing, Showpad is using Angular +4 in various projects.
 For these applications, Showpad uses an [architecture written by me](http://blog.brecht.io/A-scalable-angular2-architecture/) that I already introduced in a bunch of companies.

 That being said, I believe that teams should have some freedom in choosing their technology-stack.
 This is important when a company works with autonomous teams (see the spotify engineering culture).

 A few weeks ago, there was a team that asked if they could use react in a new project.
 Since React its goal is only to provide the presentation layer, there was need for a decent architecture.
 After some research it became clear that there are multiple solutions, and that there are a lot of opinions on how to do things.
 It became clear that I wasn't going to find one single opiniated architecture.

-In this post we will learn about how that specific "React" Architecture was born.
+In this post we will learn about how a new "React" Architecture was born.

 ## The requirements of our architecture